fkhan00/MKS22X-Final_Project/README.md

 - optimization on ship/bullet speed and spawning rate
 - added bullet explosions up to any number of a combo
 - added replay feature after game over

+Fakharyar:
+- moved ship's location to the center of its displayed triangle
+- created Game Over Screen
+- added limit to number of combos possible

+Phase 2 has been tested and is complete.